Houdini 19.5 Nodes TOP nodes

 Depending on the settings, a feedback loop block can also run multiple serial loops in parallel.

-• You can use any processor node in a feedback loop.
-However, currently you cannot use a dynamic partitioner or mapper inside a feedback loop.
+You can use any processor node in a feedback loop.
+Currently, you cannot use a dynamic partitioner inside a feedback loop.
 You can use static partitioners, if the partitions only contain work items from the same loop iteration.
-If work items from different iterations are somehow partitioned together, the partition node will report an error.
+If work items from different iterations are somehow partitioned together, the partition node reports an error.

 The border around the block takes on the color of the end node.